heroku/semver.io/README.md

 ## In the browser

-There a CORS-friendly HTTP endpoint at [semver.io/node.json](https://semver.io/node.json) that gives you the whole kit and caboodle:
+There's also a CORS-friendly HTTP endpoint at [semver.io/node.json](https://semver.io/node.json) that gives you the whole kit and caboodle: